 The beach here seems to go on forever and you could spend hours strolling along the pristine volcanic sand.

 Be aware though that the black sand gets extremely hot in the sizzling midday sun.
 So hot that you’d probably burn your feet if you tried to walk barefoot on it.
-Be sure to stay on the wet part of the sand so you wouldn’t burn yourself!
+Be sure to stay on the wet part of the sand so you wouldn’t burn yourself?
+Or just go on your walk in the morning or evening.

 7) Take a beach ATV tour